 Our students are engaged in a wide range of academic pursuits that include degree programs in 160 undergraduate and graduate fields delivered by 6 different colleges.

 - About A-State

 Learning Support Services

-Tutors are able to help students in 1000 and 2000-level courses and some upper-level courses as they as demand necessitates.
-Services are for students enrolled in A-State Jonesboro courses only.
+Tutors are able to assist students in 1000 and 2000-level courses and some upper-level courses as they as demand necessitates.
+Services are for students enrolled in A-State.

 All tutoring is by appointment only.
 Appointments must be made using the Penji app.
-It is suggested that appointments be made at least 24 hours in advance when possible.
-However, appointments can be made right up until the time of any available appointment.
+Appointments should be made at least 24 hours in advance when possible.

 Visiting Learning Support Services